 To be noted that, while each of the ZFI control has and can use its own ADC hardware converter, in current software implementation it is only the zoom that actually uses the ADC feedback – while focus and iris controls just read back the “direct drive” value as passed to their respective DACs.

 The hardware interface is built on top of a Raspberry Pi 2 Model B v1.2 Industrial.
 I deliberately chose Pi 2 instead of Pi 3, for good reasons: Pi 3 dissipates a lot more heat and also exposes some sharing trouble – though solvable – on the UART port, all which is disadvantageous for this project.

 Raspberry Pi 2 has no native Wi-Fi interface; if wireless connection is really necessary or perhaps advantageous for a given configuration, the lack of the embedded Wi-Fi interface can be easily overcome by using a USB Wi-Fi dongle with the Raspberry Pi 2.

 The software running the interface is written in Python.
 All ZFI commands are processed locally, whereas all pan and tilt commands are sent to the PT(Z) head “as is”.
 ZFI presets are stored locally on the micro SD card, while the PT(Z) presets are stored natively within the pan and tilt head.
 Up to 255 presets can be stored, which is far more than the usual range as specified under the standard CAM_Memory VISCA control commands category.

 The zoom control accepts two operating command modes: a “Standard” mode for full speed zoom movement and a “Variable” mode that tries to emulate the “seesaw” mechanical control lever of the real lenses.
 For variable mode, there are 8 steps of progressive speed control for each zoom direction, a number which is specified during the CAM_Zoom Tele(Variable) and CAM_Zoom Wide(Variable) VISCA control commands.
-All these movement speeds are in turn dependent on the zoom maximum speed control knob, located on the lens servo.
+All these movement speeds are in turn dependent on the zoom maximum speed control knob, located on the lenses servo.